matheuskoiti/InternshipRecord/README.md

 # InternshipRecord

-The goal of this app is to record all the activities from a internship period.
+The goal of this app is to record all the activities from an internship period.

 - Insert, remove, update and view records (Summary, description, week)